Dortmund North Rhine-westphalia, Germany Travel Guide

 April to October for greenery.

-May to September for outdoor exploration.
+May to September for open-air discovery.

 Enjoyable year-round, ideal for low season.